peerlibrary/meteor-related/README.md

 ```

 Every time `follows` field of currently logged-in user changes, related publish callback is
-rerun with new `user` document as an argument.
-Callback should do anything a normal publish
+rerun with new `user` document as an argument (as returned from `Meteor.users.find` query).
+Callback should do anything a normal publish callback should: or call `added`/`changed`/`removed`,
-callback should: or call `added`/`changed`/`removed`, or simply return a query to publish.
+or simply return a query to publish like in our example.

 Documents are tracked between reruns and are not republished if they remain the same between
 reruns.